Srokit/personal-site/src/data/about.md

 # Fun Facts

-- I will show you where anything is in Michigan by pointing to my hand
+- I will show you where anything is in Michigan by pointing to my hand.
-- I once called myself "smart" Stan when asked to come up with an alliteration of my name as an ice breaker (super humble)
+- I once called myself "smart" Stan when asked to come up with an alliteration of my name as an ice breaker (super humble).
-- I sometimes bob my head to music coming out of my headphones in public settings
+- I sometimes bob my head to music coming out of my headphones in public settings.
-- Apples are my favorite food/meal/anything
+- Apples are my favorite food/meal/anything.

 # Hobbies